SurajPrajapati6497/Finalyearproject/README.md

 cd ..
 touch .env
 ```
 4) Configure environment variables in your new .env file.
-To acquire your MONGO_URI, create a cluster for free over at https://www.mongodb.com/.
-The TOKEN_KEY is a secret key of your choosing, you can generate one at this site: https://randomkeygen.com/.
 ```
 MONGO_URI=<YOUR_MONGO_URI>
 TOKEN_KEY=<YOUR_TOKEN_KEY>